 The outdoor infinity pool is an adults-only space privy to some stirring scenery – from your pillow-y sunlounger you might spy a curious oryx passing by and other critters en route to the watering-hole.
 The water and deck are warmed by the sun (come winter it’s much cooler), but there are spots where you can stay shaded.

 There are two couple-sized treatment rooms near the pool deck; each is private but still have those incredible views.
 To make you feel even more immersed in your surroundings, indigenous ingredients (very fine sand, sun-baked stones and healing plants) are used in scrubs, massages, facials and more.
-The fitness centre is remarkably well-equipped for running, weight-training, cycling and ellipticals, with yoga and meditation sessions for winding down, too.
+The fitness centre is remarkably well-equipped for running, weight-training, cycling and ellipticals, with free group yoga and meditation sessions for winding down, too.

 The desert blows hot and cold, so pack layers to add and shed at will – all stashed in a well-loved suitcase adorned with ageing travel stickers, of course.